pravallika-nunna/Random-Recipe-Generator/README.md

 # 📖 [Recipe-Generator] <a name="about-project"></a>

-Recipe-Generator is a web site where you can generate any recipe by searching through name or any major ingredient.You can also add any recipe by adding it's name ,it's ingredients and it's instructions.
+Recipe-Generator is a GUI application where you can generate any recipe by searching through name or any major ingredient.You can also add any recipe by adding it's name ,it's ingredients and it's instructions.

 ## 🛠 Built With <a name="built-with"></a>